LaurenceTaylor/CV/README.md

 #### Makers Academy (April 2019 to July 2019)

 -   JavaScript, Ruby, Python, SQL, HTML/ CSS
 -   TDD with Jasmine, RSpec, Capybara, Pytest; 95%+ test coverage, testing in isolation
 -   Sinatra, Rails, single-page applications
 -   OOP, MVC, agile, modelling, pairing and mobbing, version control and git collaboration, CI/CD

 #### Queen Mary University of London (September 2013 to July 2017)

 -   BSc in Geography & Environmental Science: achieved a high 2.1 with a first-class dissertation.
 -   Modules included modelling with R and data analysis using Excel and SPSS.
 -   Extracurriculars: PASS senior mentor, language learning scholarship recipient, curator of Visual Arts Collective exhibition, writer for CUB Magazine and The Print, host on Quest Radio.

 ## Work Experience

+Further experience is listed on my [linkedin](https://www.linkedin.com/in/laurencetaylorlondon/).

 **Viagogo** (November 2017 to January 2019) | _Fraud Analyst_